What Is a Sole Trader? (2021 Update)

-A sole trader is the simplest and most commonly used business structure when starting a business.
-It is cost effective and easy to set up as there are few legal and tax requirements.
-Being a sole trader allows you to retain ultimate control of your business.
+Being a sole trader is the simplest and most common business structure when starting a business.
+This business structure an easy and cost effective option which allows you to retain ultimate control of your business.
 This allows greater flexibility for growth of your business without pre-established restrictions.
-Registering as a sole trader when starting a business also allows the owner to reduce tax payable on employment income if a loss is made, subject to some conditions.
+Registering as a sole trader also allows for reduced tax payable on employment income if there has been a loss, subject to some conditions.

 As a sole trader, you can use your individual tax file number (TFN) to lodge your tax return.
-It is important to note that the profits of the business are treated as personal income and you must report the business income you earn (after expenses) and pay income tax using your personal TFN.
-Alternatively if you carry out an enterprise you can apply for an ABN and use this number for all your business dealings.
+It is important to note that the profits of the business are treated as personal income.
+You must report the business income you earn (after expenses) and pay income tax using your personal TFN.
+Alternatively, if you carry out an enterprise you can apply for an ABN and use this number for all your business dealings.
 If your enterprise earns over $75,000 or more per year you will need to register for GST.

-- You are your own boss and your profit is kept by you;
+- You are your own boss and you receive all profits

 - Legal liability and protection of personal assets is a major of disadvantage of being a sole trader.
-For example, your personal assets may be attacked for large debts to suppliers or any shortfalls the business owes;
+For example, your personal assets may be attacked for large debts or any shortfalls the business owes

-- As your business starts to flourish this could mean that the business is taxed as individual at a higher rate than companies of 42 per cent when the combined income exceeds $52,000, or at 47 per cent if it exceeds $62,500;
+- As your business starts to flourish, sole traders are taxed at a higher rate than companies.
+A sole trader tax rate of 42 per cent will apply when the combined income exceeds $52,000, or at 47 per cent if it exceeds $62,500

 - A sole trader is responsible for setting up their own Superannuation arrangements.
-However, you may be able to claim a tax deduction for personal contributions; and
+However, you may be able to claim a tax deduction for personal contributions

 - WorkCover does not protect sole traders.
-Accident Insurance may be needed for your business.
+Your business may need Accident Insurance

 What are the alternatives?